News

 hzou43@jhu.edu

-Hanbei is a first-year student majoring in Neuroscience.
-She is interested in interactions between perception, attention, and consciousness, and is collaborating with us on studies of "pantomimed actions".
-Hanbei plays piano, reads sci-fi, loves anime (favorites: Death Note and Jujutsu Kaisen), and volunteers as a translator for the Organization for Transformative Works.
+Hanbei is a junior majoring in Neuroscience.
+She is interested in interactions between event segmentation and temporal perception, and also worked with us on studies of epistemic action understanding.
+Hanbei plays piano, reads sci-fi, loves anime (her favorites include Death Note and Jujutsu Kaisen), and volunteers as a translator for the Organization for Transformative Works.
 She also makes fanvideos and fanart.

 Alumni (see more)